 Apart from new domain names, you can also buy premium domain names from someone else who has registered it before you.
 Domain name investors often register premium domain names that are shorter, brandable, and easy to remember for the sole purpose of reselling.

-In this article, we’ll explain how much does a domain name really costs.
-We’ll also show you different ways to buy a domain name including a way to get one for free.
+In this article, we’ll explain how much does a domain name really cost.
+We’ll also show you different ways to buy a domain name, including a way to get one for free.

 Since this is a comprehensive guide on domain name costs, we have broken it down into few sections: